sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 <button onclick="alert('hello')">...</button>
 ```

-This is considered an anti-pattern and is no longer possible in Svelte 5, where properties like `onclick` replace `on:click` as the mechanism for adding [event handlers](/docs/event-handlers).
+This is not recommended, and is no longer possible in Svelte 5, where properties like `onclick` replace `on:click` as the mechanism for adding [event handlers](/docs/event-handlers).